yugabyte/yugabyte-db/README.md

 ### pgaudit.log_rows

-Specifies that audit logging should include the rows retrieved or affected by a statement.
+Specifies that audit logging should include the number of rows retrieved or affected by a statement.
 When enabled the rows field will be included after the parameter field.

 The default is `off`.